umutsevdi/JavaScript-Cheat-Sheet/README.md

     }
     let { name, age, gender } = person;
     ```
+* Objects destructuring doesn't process doesn't require identical names.
+If you would like to pick different variable names it can be done with `:` operator.
+And also not all variables have to be mentioned.
+    ```js
+    const person = {
+        name:"Sara",
+        age:20,
+        location: "United States of America",
+    }
+    const { age, location:address } = user;
+    ```
+* Object destructuring can be used in function arguments.
+    ```js
+    const product = {
+        label: 'Red notebook',
+        price: 3,
+        stock: 201,
+        salePrice: undefined,
+        rating: 4.2
+    }
+    function transaction(type, { label, stock }){
+        console.log(type, label, stock);
+    }
+    transaction('order', product);
+    //In this example despite the fact that we send entire object, the function received only label and stock.
+    ```
 ### 2.6.1 - Constructors :
 * Constructor is used to define objects with predefined and reusable properties.